Faq’s

 There are many variables, but our goal is a quiet environment.

-• Make sure pets are in a different room.
+- Make sure pets are in a different room.

-• Ice maker should be turned off.
+- Ice maker should be turned off.

-• Make sure a lawn crew is not scheduled.
+- Make sure a lawn crew is not scheduled.

-• Turn off all ringers on cell phones and land lines.
+- Turn off all ringers on cell phones and land lines.

-• Put a sign on the door to notify visitors that filming is taking place.
+- Put a sign on the door to notify visitors that filming is taking place.

 This list could go on forever, but you get the gist.

-With most films, a three man crew will show up at the agreed upon time.
+With most films, the crew will show up at the agreed upon time.
 They will identify the ideal place in the home to set up and bring in the cameras, lights, microphones, and a bunch of other fancy equipment.
 While they are setting up, your producer will have a casual chat with whoever is being filmed.
 By this point in the process, he already knows all about them, so it’s really just a casual conversation.
 After the guys have set the room up, the casual conversation will migrate to the room with all of the equipment, and filming will commence.
 While the interview takes place, one of the guys will be tucked away in a back room scanning in the pictures you’ve selected.
 At lunch, the whole Heritage team will leave for an hour giving you your house back.
 In the afternoon, the interview will continues until it’s done.

 We are sensitive to the fact that this is probably the first time the subject has been through anything like this.
 And this sensitivity is obvious in the interview style.
 In a single word, the interview is fun.
 It truly is.
-We try to ask short questions with long answers and we showed up prepared for anything.
+We try to ask short questions with long answers and we show up prepared for anything.
 The finished film will not have the producer in it, just your loved one.
 So the questions are open-ended and custom tailored to the speaking style of the subject.

 Yes, but read on.
 Because we often take elements filmed late in the day and edit them in with things said early in the day, we prefer to film the entire interview in one location.
 Keep in mind, it takes about an hour to set up, so transitioning to another place in the home takes up valuable interview time.
 However, with ample planning ahead of time, we are happy to film a segment on the porch or patio to discuss one or two specific topics.